 Tuesday 2 May 2023

-Venus spotted in this year's Swansea Pride March
+Venus spotted in Swansea Pride March 2023

 In ancient times the goddesses Venus and Aphrodite were significantly involved many aspects of life - including politics!
 Aphrodite was also particularly associated with gender diversity and same-gender sexuality (look at her bearded or phallic iconography, her son with Hermes, Hermaphoditus, and her association with Sappho).